vatesfr/xen-orchestra/docs/airgap.md

 ## Upgrade

-To upgrade your need to:
+To upgrade your XOA, you need to:

 1. shutdown the XOA on your airgapped pool
 2. export it in an XVA file